ganeti/ganeti/man/gnt-group.rst

 The moves of the individual instances are handled as separate jobs to allow for maximal parallelism.
 If the ``--sequential`` option is given, the moves of the individual instances will be executed sequentially.
-This can be usefull if the link between the groups is vulnerable to congestion.
+This can be useful if the link between the groups is vulnerable to congestion.
 If the ``--force-failover`` option is given, no migrations will be made.
 This might be necessary if the group being evacuated is too different from the other groups in the cluster.